 Palliative chemotherapy has been reported to produce occasional responses in patients with metastatic disease.[10,11,12,13] No single drug regimen can be considered standard.
 Some patients with distant metastases will experience prolonged survival and can be managed expectantly until they become symptomatic.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with thyroid gland medullary carcinoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with thyroid gland medullary carcinoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Standard treatment options:

 Tracheostomy is frequently necessary.
 If the disease is confined to the local area, which is rare, total thyroidectomy is warranted to reduce symptoms caused by the tumor mass.[1,2]